JosefNemec/Playnite/doc/tutorials/menus.md

 Basics
 ---------------------

-You can currently add new entries into main menu and game menu.
+You can add new entries into main menu and game menu.
 Custom menu entries are currently only supported in Desktop mode.

 Basics
 ---------------------